SaurontheMighty/Pro-Ductivity/README.md

 Consists of:
 - A background script "timer.js"
 - A content script "ringring.js"
+- Another content script "undo.js"
 - A popup
   - The HTML of the popup "pro.html"
   - The CSS of the popup "pro.css"
   - The JavaScript of the popup "pro.js"
 - An options page
+  - The HTML of the options page "options.js"
-  - The user can customize the tilt of the page when the alarm rings
+  - The CSS of the options page "options.css"
-  - The user can customize the border around the page when the alarm  rings
+  - The JavaScript of the options page "options.js"

 ### How it works
 When you click "Set Timer" the extension calls a function in the background script "timer.js" and passes the time set by the user into it.
 Once this time is up timer.js sends a message to the content script "ringring.js" and asks it to warp the page.
+If the user presses the "u" in d-->u<--ctivityPRO the extension calls the undo content script and returns the page to normal.
+The options page is activated by the settings icon in the top right of the popup.
+This page allows the user to customize the amount of tilt and the width of the border when the alarm rings and the page is warped.

 ### Challenges
 This was my first browser extension and it took me a while to get the hang of it.

 ### The Road Ahead
-I plan on putting it on https://addons.mozilla.org/ and making a version for Chrome.
+I plan on putting it on https://addons.mozilla.org/ and making it compatible with Chrome.

 ### Helpful Links
 These links are quite useful if you want to build your own extensions: